Ephesians 1

 “If we adopt the view which is almost universally approved, that the Apostle had formerly written to the Ephesians, this is not the only Epistle which we have lost — to another Epistle” — Calvin’s Ephesians commentary

 Almost universally approved?
 This must come from some kind of evidence right?
 Actually no, there wasn’t a single early church historian that referenced another epistle to the Ephesians.
 No early father—Ignatius, Irenaeus, Tertullian—hints at such a document.
 No manuscript tradition supports it.
-Calvin sounds a little too confident — almost as if he needs it to be true.
-But there’s simply no way Paul could have been referencing a ghost epistle.
+Calvin doesn’t have any reference to back up his claim, and he sounds a little too confident — almost as if he needs it to be true.
+But there’s simply no way Paul could have been referencing a long lost epistle.
 Here’s why:

 Paul writes about a mysterious plan, since the beginning of time that was made known to the apostles recently, in Chapter 1.
 Then he references a mysterious plan, since the beginning of time that was made known to the apostles recently, in Chapter 3 and adds “as I briefly mentioned before” and goes on to expand on the exact same topic with more detail…and somehow Calvin thinks he’s talking about a long-lost epistle?